okhomenko/timecode/README.md

 timecode
 ========

-Library for working with Timecodes (support drop frames for NTSC)
+Library for working with `Timecodes` (support drop frames for NTSC).
+This library was designed for `AngularJS` but was rethinked and now it is not coupled to any of frameworks.
+Also it can be slightly modified with `UMD` to be used in `NodeJS` env.

 ## Tests:

 `npm install`

 `make test`

 ### Coverage